ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 `JUMPI` instruction).
-If both sides of the branching point are reachable (determined by checking if the conjunction of all existing constraints and the branching condition is satisfiable), then execution will split in two, and each branch will be explored seperately, with the branching condition (or it's negation depending on which branch is being explored) being added as a constraint for that particular branch.
+If both sides of the branching point are reachable (determined by checking if the conjunction of all existing constraints and the branching condition is satisfiable), then execution will split in two, and each branch will be explored seperately, with the branching condition (or its negation depending on which branch is being explored) being added as a constraint for that particular branch.

-This results in a tree of possible executions, for example for the `add` method, the execution tree looks like this (ignoring potential failures due to out of gas errors):
+This results in a tree of possible executions.
+For the `add` method, for example, the execution tree looks like this (ignoring potential failures due to out of gas errors):

 ```